 How long do cheek fillers last?

-Compared to other lip and under eye fillers, those that target the cheeks usually tend to have an impressive longevity.
+Compared to lip fillers and under eye fillers, those that target the cheeks usually tend to have an impressive longevity.
 Results after treatment range anywhere between 7 and 24 months.
 Still, most products from this category guarantee effects that last at least 12-14 months since they have a greater concentration and either contain collagen or encourage collage production.
 More than one injection may be needed to provide the desired results regardless of whether the treatment focuses on volume restoration, contour improvement or rejuvenation.

 Patients interested in dermal filler injections and licensed plastic surgeons can greatly benefit if they make an effort to follow the latest HA dermal filler news and tips.
 This facial rejuvenation field is evolving and products are improving with each day and it is clear that this trend is here to stay.